Bei129/Intro-to-Deep-Machine-Learning/Assignment 2/lx28-assignment2_report.md

 - **CNN**: CNNs demonstrate stable training on image data, avoiding issues such as vanishing or exploding gradients, thanks to the local receptive fields of convolutional and pooling layers.
 - **RNN**: RNNs may face stability challenges, especially on longer sequences, due to issues like vanishing or exploding gradients.
 However, in this experiment, with an optimized learning rate, the RNN achieved stable training and avoided major gradient issues.

-In conclusion, although CNNs have an inherent advantage in spatial feature extraction for image classification tasks like MNIST, the RNN—with optimized parameters—achieved competitive performance, converging effectively and reaching a high accuracy.
+In conclusion, although CNNs have an inherent advantage in spatial feature extraction for image classification tasks like MNIST, the RNN with optimized parameters achieved competitive performance, converging effectively and reaching a high accuracy.
 This highlights the flexibility of RNNs when properly tuned, though CNNs still maintain an edge in handling image data due to their ability to naturally capture spatial structures.

 <!-- # hiddent test
 RNN: